Home : Uk : Best Betting Sites UK for 2026

 Debit Cards

 If you have a UK bank account, you’ll almost certainly have a debit card issued either via Visa or Mastercard.
 Both established and new UK bookmakers should accept debit cards.
 They are secure, and deposits are instant.
-Withdrawals can also be instant, but depending on the website you are using may be delayed up to three to five days.
+Withdrawals can also be instant, but depending on the website you are using, they may be delayed by 3 to 5 days.

 eWallets